 The greater the error, the greater the need for a thoughtful plan to control the damage, create a new plan and amend procedures to prevent this type of error in the future.

 Visibility of the mistake

 Visibility refers to employees, customers and sometimes to regulators.
-Mistakes can have low visibility – a few employees got an internal memo they shouldn’t have; or high visibility – a damaging internal memo is leaked to several external clients.
+Mistakes can have low visibility – a few employees got an internal memo they shouldn’t have; or high visibility – a damaging internal memo is leaked to important clients.
 The greater the number of individuals outside an organization who become aware of the mistake, the greater the need for external damage control.
 External damage control can often lead to media exposure.
-Once media exposure is involved, a very small mistake can take on global proportions.
+Once media exposure is involved, a very small mistake can take on greater risk and importance.

 - Small mistake, low visibility – speak to the people involved, change procedures and move on.

 - Small mistake, high visibility – notify those involved, change the procedures and prepare for media response